jyce2/vacc_uganda/README.md

 Background:<br>
 In 2016, a national health survey in Uganda revealed that about 55% of children aged 12-23 months received all recommended vaccinations (UBOS, 2018).
+To report vaccination rates in rural areas of western Uganda, we examine a 2021 childhood vaccination survey on
-The target population consists of households with 12-23 month old children, who reside with a caregiver in Bugoye sub-county, a small rural town in western Uganda.
+12-23 month-old children, residing with a caregiver in Bugoye sub-county.
+Data for the study were collected between January 20, 2021 and April 30, 2021.
 Children of this age are recommended to receive the following vaccines and boosters:
 BCG (Bacille Calmette-Guérin), polio, pentadose 1-3 (diphtheria, tetanus, pertussis, hepatitis B, and Hib disease), rotavirus 1-2, and measles (UBOS, 2018).
-This study aims to explore caregiver beliefs and experiences associated with childhood vaccination uptake.
+Our aim is to explore caregiver beliefs and experiences associated with childhood vaccination uptake.
-Data for the study were collected between January 20, 2021 and April 30, 2021.

 ![alt text](uganda_vacc.png "(UBOS 2018)")
 Image credits (UBOS, 2018).